Balanced cross-Kerr coupling for superconducting qubit readout

 Interestingly, we also observe that, in junction readout, the dispersive shift shows minimal variation with increasing resonator photon numbers, in contrast to dispersive readout, where the dispersive shift decreases significantly.
 This difference arises from the nature of the qubit-resonator interaction which is different in the two schemes.
 Indeed, in junction readout, the cos-cos interaction leads to smaller higher-order corrections to the dispersive shift at large photon numbers compared to dispersive readout, enabling a faster readout as the cross-Kerr coupling remains large even when the resonator is populated, see \cite{Supplementary_Information} for further details.

 The above analysis reveals that junction readout produces qubit-state-dependent frequency shifts similar to those of dispersive readout, suggesting comparable performance at first glance.
-In the following, we highlight the significant advantages offered by junction readout, demonstrating its superiority over dispersive readout in key aspects, namely its larger robustness against measurement-induced transitions, as well as faster and higher fidelity measurements.
+In the following, we highlight the significant advantages offered by junction readout, demonstrating its superiority over dispersive readout in key aspects, namely its larger robustness against measurement-induced state transitions, as well as faster and higher fidelity measurements.

 \lettersection{Suppressing ionization} The quantum nondemolition (QND) nature of dispersive readout is challenged by multiphoton processes arising due to accidental degeneracies between the qubit and the resonator~\cite{MIST_1}.
 This phenomenon, also referred to as ionization, occurs when two states of the transmon-resonator system become resonant as photons populate the resonator, leading to a sudden population transfer from the resonator to the transmon ~\cite{MIST_1, MIST_2, Lescanne:2019,Reminiscence_chaos, Dynamics_of_transmon_ionzation, Dumas2024, Xiao2023}.
-Because this process can typically involve highly-excited states of the transmon which are charge sensitive, the resonator critical photon number $n_{\rm{crit}}$ at which these multiphoton processes occur can fluctuate widely with gate charge~\cite{MIST_2, dumas2024unified, Reminiscence_chaos, Malekakhlagh:2022}.
+Because this process can typically involve highly excited states of the transmon which are charge sensitive, the resonator critical photon number $n_{\rm{crit}}$ at which these multiphoton processes occur can fluctuate widely with gate charge~\cite{MIST_2, Dumas2024, Reminiscence_chaos, Malekakhlagh:2022}.
+Note that $n_{\rm{crit}}$ here differs from the Jaynes-Cummings $n_{\rm{crit}}^{jc} = ( \Delta / 2 g)^2$ which marks the breakdown of the dispersive approximation in dispersive readout \cite{RMP}.
 We now show junction readout is far more robust against such multiphoton processes than dispersive readout.